-GLG's international stevia business sales team is based in Canada and is focused on supporting ADM's stevia sales efforts as well as marketing and selling stevia products to dietary supplement companies.
+GLG's international stevia business sales team is based in Canada and is focused on supporting ADM's stevia sales efforts as well as marketing and selling stevia directly.
+Through ADM's worldwide reach our products are marketed globally.
 GLG has expanded its product portfolio with new products including enzymatically modified stevia, application-specific proprietary blends, as well as partnering with companies with innovative and complementary products.
+We have a highly responsive innovation team that responds to particular customer needs and novel requirements creatively and efficiently.

-In late 2010 and throughout 2011, attracted to the growth in stevia consumption, many small entrants and traders entered the market, leading to an expansion of supply in advance of customer demand and downward pressure on stevia extract pricing.
+Historically, in late 2010 and throughout 2011, attracted to the growth in stevia consumption, many small entrants and traders entered the market, leading to an expansion of supply in advance of customer demand and downward pressure on stevia extract pricing.
 We did not see this as sustainable for the stevia industry as the impact of traders was to push the price down in advance of real cost reductions.
 Stevia extract producers and farmers had losses as a result of the low industry pricing.
 In 2015, we saw market prices increase due to the shortages we had previously predicted and prices remain elevated going into 2016.
-Since the fall of 2016, we have seen market prices decrease from their peaks in 2015.
+Since the fall of 2016 and throughout 2017, we have seen market prices decrease from their peaks in 2015, however, due to one key supplier's buying practices in 2017, we expect to see increased prices for stevia leaf in 2018.